jswalton/elasticbeanstalk-badger-serverless/README.md

 --------
 Unfortunately for now we are forced to generate the SVG return it as a binary image/svg type to the API Gateway.
 It's a little bit too much overhead for such a small task.

-### Final Disclaimer
+### Disclaimer
 This project was used as a way for me to personally solve a problem using a "serverless" architecture.
-Please be careful when deploying this to your AWS environments and be aware of the resources its using. *I claim no responsibility for charges incurred by deploying this code.*
+Please be careful when deploying this to your AWS environments and be aware of the resources its using. ***I claim no responsibility for charges incurred by deploying this code.***

 ## Running it in AWS
 This project uses [serverless framework](https://serverless.com/) to deploy and operate the serverless app.